joaomonteirof/e2e_verification/README.md

 ## Cifar-10 and Mini-ImageNet

+### Prepare data

-### Cifar will be downloaded automatticaly by Torchvision.
+Cifar will be downloaded automatticaly by Torchvision.
 Mini-Imagenet can be downloaded from: https://mtl.yyliu.net/download/

 ### Example for running the train script: